circleci/circleci-docs/jekyll/_cci2/orb-author.md

 **Note:** When creating a namespace via the CircleCI CLI, be sure to specify the VCS provider.

 2) Create the orb inside your namespace.
+This doesn't generate any content, but rather reserves the naming for when the orb is published.
 For example:

 `circleci orb create sandbox/hello-world`